IgorBuchelnikov/ObservableComputations/README.md

 * *Invoke\** - for synchronous and asynchronous execution of a delegate in the thread of an instance of *OcDispatcher* class, for example, for changing the source data for computations performed in the thread of an instance of *OcDispatcher* class.
 After calling *Dispose* method, these methods return without executing the passed delegate and without throwing an exception.
 Methods have *setSynchronizationContext* parameter.
 If you set this parameter to *true*, then the synchronization context corresponding to this call will be set for the duration of the passed delegate execution.
 This can be useful when using the *await* keyword inside the passed delegate.
 * *InvokeAsyncAwaitable* - these methods return an instance of *System.Threading.Tasks.Task* class and can be used with *await* keyword.
-* *DoOtherInvocations* - if the delegate passed to the *Invoke\** methods take a long time when *DoOthers* is called, other delegates are called.
+* *ExecuteOtherInvocations* - if the delegate passed to the *Invoke\** methods take a long time you may need to call *ExecuteOtherInvocations*.
+When *ExecuteOtherInvocations* is called other delegates are executed.
 It is possible to set the maximum number of delegates that should be executed or the approximate maximum time for their execution.

 ### Variants of implementation of IOcDispatcher interface
 So far, we have used a very simple implementation of the *IOcDispatcher* interface.
 For example, this: